 It’s a wild world out there!
-Whether you choose to explore Hilton Head Island by land, sea or air, here is a guide to just a few of the creatures you might encounter on your next adventure.
+Whether you choose to explore Hilton Head Island by land, sea or air, here is a guide to just a few of the animals on Hilton Head Island you might encounter on your next adventure.

 Size: Can grow up to 15 feet long and weigh up to 1,000 pounds